janEbert/MLPerf/HelmholtzAI/benchmarks/implementations/cosmoflow/README.md

 NVIDIA's Python code for the benchmark out of the container and adjusted it to our needs.
 This modified code is found in the directory `cosmoflow`.

-In the directory, `hdf5_io` our conversion method to h5 is implemented.
+In the directory, `hdf5_io` our conversion method to HDF5 is implemented.
+See below.

 # HDF5 IO
-We use hdf5 to store the input data.
+We use HDF5 to store the input data.
 The conversion is implemented in `convert_cosmoflow_to_hdf5.py`.
 In summary, this method creates large `.h5` files for training and validation.